canonical/cloud-init/doc/rtd/topics/cli.rst

    from ``/run/cloud-init/instance-data.json``.
 It accepts a user-data file containing  the jinja template header ``## template: jinja`` and renders that content with any instance-data.json variables present.
- * ``schema``: a **#cloud-config** format and schema validator.
-It accepts a cloud-config YAML file and annotates potential schema errors locally without the need for deployment.
-Schema validation is work in progress and supports a subset of cloud-config modules.
  * ``hotplug-hook``: respond to newly added system devices by retrieving updated system metadata and bringing up/down the corresponding device.
    This command is intended to be called via a systemd service and is